STJRush/cspe.github.io/README.md

 <h1 style="text-align:center;">Examination</h1>

-<p><font face="verdana" font size="4" color="blue">A total of 40% of the marks in the exam are awarded for a written theory test, which includes such things as producing <p><font face="verdana" font size="4" color="blue">a poster, letter or article on a CSPE topic (such as poverty, racism, discrimination, etc.) and interpreting opinion polls.The written exam also has a number of short questions</font></p>
+<p><font face="verdana" font size="4" color="blue">A total of 40% of the marks in the exam are awarded for a written theory test, which includes such things as producing a poster, letter or article on a CSPE topic (such as poverty, racism, discrimination, etc.) and interpreting opinion polls.The written exam also has a number of short questions</font></p>

 <p><font face="verdana" font size="4" color="blue">The remaining 60% of the marks are given for a report on an Action Project performed by an entire class of students at a time.
 This has to be based on one of the core topics - e.g. workers rights, environmentalism, racism, human rights, etc</font></p>